- What is hardest gems

 Unbelievable Facts About the Toughest Minerals on Earth

 When it comes to minerals, toughness is a crucial trait that determines their value and usage.
-From strengthening the foundation of buildings to sharpening cutting tools, tough minerals have played an instrumental part in shaping human history.
 Here are some unbelievable facts about the toughest minerals on Earth that you might not know.

 5.Stishovite- Not so Common

-Stishovite isnât typically found naturally occurring within our planet due frozen deep inside rocks hundreds underground however small amounts have been produced through man-made experiments utilizing shock waves.
-This mineral is considered as one of the hardest minerals both and provides exceptional resistance to chemical corrosion.
+Stishovite isnât typical.
+Found naturally occurring within our planet deep inside rocks.
+This mineral is one of the hardest minerals and provide exceptional resistance to chemical corrosion.

 From Diamonds to Moissanite: The Evolution of Hardness in Gems

 Gems have been beloved since ancient times.
-For centuries, precious stones such as diamonds were prized for their rarity and beauty, and the ability to resist scratching or breaking was seen as a testament to their enduring value.
+For centuries, precious stones such as diamonds were prized for their rarity and beauty.
+They have the ability to resist scratching or breaking.
 However, with advances in science and technology, we now have access to an alternative that is not only equally beautiful but also harder than diamond: moissanite.

 The Science Behind What Makes These Gemstones So Durable.

-Gemstones have been cherished and admired for centuries, not only for their beauty but also for their durability.
-From diamonds to sapphires, these precious stones have proven themselves to withstand wear and tear over time.
+Gemstones are also popular for their durability.
+From diamonds to sapphires, these precious stones withstand wear and tear over time.
 But what exactly gives a gemstone its strength?
 The answer lies in the science behind their structure.

 One of the essential elements in determining a gemstoneâs durability is its hardness rating on the Mohs scale.
 Developed by German mineralogist Friedrich Mohs in 1812, this scale ranks gems from one (softest) to ten (hardest) based on how easily they can be scratched or damaged.